 Come sing with Choristers of St John and experience the liturgical year through repertoire spanning from Gregorian chant and polyphony to Britten, Howells, and newer!
 We have room for singers of all voice types who are good sight-readers and have choral experience and good musicality.
 Contact the Director of Music ([email protected]) to arrange an audition.

 For the 2019-20 season, there is an opening for a Tenor and an Alto Choral Scholar; there are student bursaries available for all voice types.
 Contact the Director of Music for more information or to arrange an audition.

 We have two liturgical choirs at St John's: click here for information on the Community Choir

-The Choristers sing three Sunday mornings per month, typically offering a choral introit, psalm, anthem or motet, and from time to time, a choral mass setting.
-The repertoire is drawn from the best of Anglican and Western church music of the last five centuries, for example recently including music by John Tavener, Mozart, William Byrd, Durufle, Finzi, Howells, Michael Finnissy, and Tallis, amongst others.
-The Choristers also sing the monthly choral evensong, as well as special events and concerts such as the Nine Lessons and Carols for Christmas, and as the Chamber Choir of St John the Divine, in highly-regarded concerts with the Victoria Baroque Players, with whom they have presented many 18th-century major works, such as Handel’s Dixit Dominus, various Bach cantatas and motets, and Bach’s St John Passion.
+Each month during term time, the Choristers sing three Sunday morning Parish Eucharists and the monthly Choral Evensong.
+The repertoire - anthems, motets, mass and evening canticle settings - is drawn from the best of Anglican and Western church music of the last five centuries, including music by John Tavener, Mozart, William Byrd, Durufle, Finzi, Howells, Michael Finnissy, and Tallis, amongst others.
+The Choristers also sing for special events such as the Nine Lessons and Carols for Christmas, and as the St John's Chamber Choir, in highly-regarded concerts with the Victoria Baroque, with whom they have presented many significant 18th-century works, such as Handel’s Dixit Dominus, various Bach cantatas and motets, and Bach’s St John Passion.
 The Choristers rehearse Thursday evenings, and at a number of dedicated rehearsals before each Baroque concert.